 Posted by nemogriffin in Chanoyu Records, electronic music, experimental, Film Music, improvisation, John Ellis, MP3 Downloads., Music for games, synthesizer, vinyl and tagged as ambient, anthem, avant garde, Chanoyu, delia derbyshire, electronic, Experimental, Fripp, Frith, guitar instrumentals, improvisation, minimalism, Music for film, radiophonic, soundtrack, white noise, yellow magic orchestra

 We are clearly at a major turning point when it comes to the interface of artists and the people who like their music.
 Without your support, musicians and songwriters like myself would find it almost impossible to carry on the creative process.
 Traditionally, record labels, publishers and agents etc were the ‘middlemen’ in that process.

 But for most of us those days are over.
 And that means that artists and fans are now working much more symbiotically.
 Fantastic!

 So here are a few ideas for those of you who want to help and support emerging artists or those of us still dedicated to exploring new musical landscapes. (more…)

-And now you find that you have to give your work a label.
+Now you find that you have to give your work a ‘genre’ label.
 For you, it’s just the thing you do, but Outsideworld must know which mental folder to stuff you into.
 Are you rock, punk, blues, flamenco, skiffle, surf etc?

 You’ve got 2 choices.
 Find a pidgeon hole that might vaguely have space for your type of twanging OR tack on your own little box.
 In fact if you are a truly creative musician you will be tacking on lots of different boxes.
 Now, as we know, pidgeon holes have to have a little label stuck on the front because the makers of those boxes assume the visitors to said boxes are too stupid to work out for themselves what is in the box.